SSG Blog

 This is the classic “too much of a good thing” conundrum.
 Throughout 2020, health departments despaired that they might not have vaccines available for many years; but right now, many of them are overwhelmed by the need to provide booster shots to adults, first and second shots for kids, and regular annual flu vaccines (not to mention the shingles inoculation!).
 And everything needs to be properly managed and fully HIPAA compliant.

 A few months ago, people were openly talking about the end of the pandemic, but the emergence of the omicron COVID variant is showing us that we are not out of the woods yet.
 Health departments need to remain vigilant and prepared to respond to whatever curveballs come at us this holiday season and into 2022.
-But no matter what the situation is, managing the data associated with the pandemic and other health conditions will need to be front and center as they plan their immunization strategies.
+But no matter what the situation is, public health data management associated with the pandemic and other health conditions will need to be front and center as they plan their immunization strategies.
 And it all starts with making sure that disparate systems for collecting and managing data can connect seamlessly with each other to allow healthcare experts to make the real-time decisions that will protect their communities and save lives.